developmentseed/stac-admin/README.md

 Before running the application, create a `.env.local` file with the required environment variable:
 - `REACT_APP_STAC_API`: Set this to the API endpoint of your STAC server.

-:warning: The current implementation of stac-admin works against the APIs provided by stac-fastapi's Transaction Extension.
-Make sure the extension is enabled and the server accepts PUT requests.
+:warning: *The current implementation of `stac-admin` works against the APIs provided by `stac-fastapi`'s **Transaction Extension**.
+Make sure the extension is enabled and the server accepts `PUT` requests.*

 For example, you can use the local deployment of [`eoAPI`](https://github.com/developmentseed/eoAPI) with `docker-compose` to get up and running in minutes:
 ```